 You may be as lucky as Derek Paravicini.
 He doesn't have to see music to understandingly reproduce it—in fact, he can't—unluckily, he is blind.
 You may be unlucky to have been told you can acquire perfect-pitch by buying a programmed-learning course from someone lucky enough to have perfect-pitch.

-Luckily, with our advancement in access to information, we have started to understand the science behind what makes us different, and that perfect-pitch is not studied—it is inherent.
+Luckily, with the advancement in access to information, we have started to understand the science behind what makes us different, and that perfect-pitch is not studied—it is inherent.
 Unluckily, we are learning that, what is making us different is our advancement—which finds us craving luck, and finding luck, and finding its opposite—comprising a split: Derek's split may be more extreme—musical gift/social disability; many of us will only have a concurrent good-day/bad-day; while our species becomes gratified/endangered by us obliviosly accelerating evolution.

 Somehow, though, we all feel music enough to value it, and for those interested in seeing what others can hear, a visual enhancement is needed.
 David Henningsson's Ackord (version 0.3 required) software was written for a Windows PC connected to a MIDI Keyboard.